lokeshagrawal83/communityshare/.github/CONTRIBUTING.md

-#
-Contributing to CommunityShare
+# Contributing to CommunityShare

 We'd love for you to help improve CommunityShare!
 Below are some guidelines for contributing.

-Psst: Come to our [meetup](Meetup) every other week!
+Psst: Come to our [meetup][Meetup] every other week!
 It's a great time to meet and plan with other CommunityShare contributors.

 ## Code of Conduct
-Please read and follow the Code For America [Code of Conduct](CFACOC).
+Please read and follow the Code For America [Code of Conduct][CFACOC].

 ## Questions?
-If you have questions about contributing to CommunityShare, please ask in the [#communityshare](slack) slack channel.
+If you have questions about contributing to CommunityShare, please ask in the [#communityshare][slack] slack channel.
 If you aren't on slack, open a github issue (and if you plan on sticking around, ask to be added to the slack channel).

 ## Creating an Issue
 Found a problem?
 Open an issue to let others know and to start collaborating on a fix!
-Before you do, search on [GitHub](issues) to check if there is already an issue open for the problem you found.
+Before you do, search on [GitHub][issues] to check if there is already an issue open for the problem you found.

 Wondering what makes a good issue?
 Here is a good example: